-The FY2012-2018 TIP was reviewed for projects that were considered to improve local safety, preserve the existing roadways, or enhance the local transportation system, and the projects that could possibly be mapped, were mapped.
-Projects were categorized as either a highway, bridge, rail intersection improvement, or a bicycle/pedestrian project.
-Maps 4.3 and 4.4 on pages 4-13 and 4-14 respectively, display the relationship between locations of TIP projects and overlapping community of concern Block Groups.
+The FY2012-2018 TIP was reviewed for projects that were considered to improve local safety, preserve the existing roadways, or enhance the local transportation system, and then were mapped.
+Projects were categorized as either a roadway improvement, or as an intersection/interchange improvement.
+The locations of TIP projects are illustrated in Map 4.3 on page 4-13.
+Map 4.4 on page 4-14 displays the relationship between locations of TIP projects and overlapping communities of concern Block Groups.